Hiding in plain sight

 Without doing so they ended up standing out instead of blending in and therefore caught the eye of the observant young policeman.

-In everyday life we mostly don't notice the small things, however when problem solving it's critical that we do.
-It's often the smallest detail that make all the difference.
+In day-to-day life we mostly don't notice the small things.
+However, when problem solving, it's critical that we remain observant at all times.
+It's often by noticing the smallest of details that we uncover the solution.